fruch/pytest-elk-reporter/README.md

 @pytest.fixture(scope="session", autouse=True)
 def report_formal_version_to_elk(request):
     """
-    Append my own data specific, for example which of the code uner test is used
+    Append my own data specific, for example which of the code under test is used
     """
-    # TODO: take it programticly of of the code under test...
+    # TODO: programmatically set to the version of the code under test...
     my_data = {"formal_version": "1.0.0-rc2" }

     elk = request.config.pluginmanager.get_plugin("elk-reporter-runtime")